naturalis/BGE_data_processing_skimming/README.md

 |  <img src="images/run2split_output1.png" width="670"> |
 |--------------------------------|

-The latter five output blocks write commands to stdout (either remove "echo" or copy to execute).
+The latter five output blocks write commands to stdout (allowing for a final check).
+Copy the output and execute.
 These commands will:
 2. Create BGE plate directories.
 3. Select and move sequence data to the correct plate directories.
 4. Move the negative controls to the correct plate directories.